resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 Please hold up a Red sticky note if you need help and a Green one once you are done.

+-- *Slide* --
+## Count of less than 20 security groups

+Did anyone find out why this is in the checklist?

+-- *Slide End*--

+It's in the list because NeCTAR limit you to a maximum of 20.
+Which means that you have to share them around if you have lots of instances!

+-- *Slide* --
+## HTTP vs HTTPS

+Can anyone tell us about these two?

+-- *Slide End*--

+HTTP is Hypertext Transfer Protocol.
+All you need to know is that it is the way in which web pages are requested from the server and transferred back to your computer.
+HTTPS simply appends "Secure" to the end of HTTP.
+It gives you the guarantee that the communications between you and the server are encrypted.
+So HTTP means anyone between you and the server can see what pages you are looking at, and their contents.
+HTTPS means that they only will know what site you are visiting.

+-- *Slide* --
+## What is SSH?

+Anyone?
+Please?

+-- *Slide End* --

+Secure Shell.
+We'll cover it in the next lesson.
+Patience!

+-- *Slide* --
+## And CIDR?

+(And no, it's not a drink!)

+-- *Slide End* --

+Classless Inter-Domain Routing: it's just a snazzy way of specifying a set of addresses with one basic expression.

 So in this lesson we've launched a computer on the cloud, based on an image that has been shared with us.
 On top of that we've created a security group to control access to our running machine.
 And we've launched it with a keypair which will allow us to communicate with the machine in the next lesson.